MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter28.md

 An authorization key is required for using Google Map services.
 This key is inserted in the **AndroidManifest.xml** file.
 In addition, the **AndroidManifest.xml** file requires `manifest` tags involved in obtaining the user's location.

-#### Enabling Windows Runtime maps
+#### Enabling UWP maps

-A Windows Runtime application requires an authorization key for using Bing Maps.
+A Universal Windows Platform application requires an authorization key for using Bing Maps.
 This key is passed as an argument to the `Xamarin.FormsMaps.Init` method.
 The application must also be enabled for location services.

 ### The unadorned map